ProvableHQ/leo/documentation/language/standard_library.md

 Functions in `std` come in two flavors:

-- A plain `fn` is callable where its underlying operation is valid.
-Most are available in transition and finalize contexts.
-On-chain context accessors are available in finalize contexts and views.
+- You can call a plain `fn` where its underlying operation is valid.
+You can call most plain functions in transition and finalize contexts.
+You can use on-chain context accessors in finalize contexts and views.
-- A `final fn` may only be called from inside another `final fn` body or a `final { ... }` block.
-These functions touch on-chain operands (block height, randomness, mappings, signature verifiers) that the off-chain prover has no access to.
+- You can call a `final fn` only from another `final fn` body or a `final { ... }` block.
+These functions use on-chain operands.
+The off-chain prover cannot access these operands.

 This page calls out the scope of every module that contains `final fn` entries.